Data extracted in November 2025

 Context

-A safe, healthy working environment is a crucial factor in an individual's quality of life and is also a collective interest.
-EU Member State governments recognise the social and economic benefits of better health and safety at work.
+A safe, healthy working environment is a crucial factor in an individual’s quality of life and is also a collective interest.
+Governments across the EU recognise the social and economic benefits of better health and safety at work.
 Reliable, comparable, up-to-date statistical information is vital for setting policy objectives and adopting suitable policy measures and preventing actions.

 For more information on health and safety at work policy, please refer to the main article on accidents at work statistics.